gla-rad/eNav-APIGateway/README.md

 You can find a nice tutorial on all of this process [here](https://www.baeldung.com/x-509-authentication-in-spring-security).

-### Operation
-The operation of the gateway is pretty simple.
-It will receive the incoming requests and route them according to the active micro-service currently registered with the Eureka client of the environment.
-The name of the service needs to match exactly the path segment in lowercase.
-For example, if you are looking for a service registered in eureka as '''TEST-SERVICE''', then the path required to be provided in the gateway is:

-    api-gateway/test-service/

-In addition to routing, the gateway also supports a simple home page where the most common micro-service are listed as links.

-Finally, in order for the gateway service to be registered with the Eureka Springboot Admin service, the Spring actuators have been configured appropriately.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

 ## License

 Distributed under the Apache License, Version 2.0.
 See [LICENSE](./LICENSE.md) for more information.

 ## Contact

 Nikolaos Vastardis - Nikolaos.Vastardis@gla-rad.org